oscarpolanco/node-basics/web-server/README.md

 - Substitute `weatherstack_api_key` and `mapbox_api_key` with the corresponding `key` values
 - On your terminal; go to the `web-server` directory
 - Install all dependencies using: `npm install`
-- Start your local server using: `node src/app.js`
+- Start your local server using: `npm run dev`
 - On your browser go to http://localhost:3000/